tazama-lf/docs/Product/Archive/Architecture/Security.md

 ## Datastore

-All the datastores in the Tazama platform are recommended (Enterprise-grade installation) to be in their own Network zone that is firewall to allow access only certain other Network Zones, specific IPs (ranges) and ports.
-For Intermediate and Low-budget Tazama platform installation, we still have the protection of the External and/or Internal Firewalls and their rules.
+All the datastores in the Tazama system are recommended (Enterprise-grade installation) to be in their own Network zone that is firewall to allow access only certain other Network Zones, specific IPs (ranges) and ports.
+For Intermediate and Low-budget Tazama system installation, we still have the protection of the External and/or Internal Firewalls and their rules.

 On top of the above network security measures, here are the following ways Tazama secures the datastores (Document stores, Graph and SQL):